TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/Schematic_CamHardware_Rev2.png" width="624" height="386">
 To satisfy the power requirements of the system, while also protecting the electronics and physical safety of surrounding personnel and property, this system must be properly grounded and rated to conduct the full load amperage (FLA) in the scenario of max power draw.
 A C-type connector will be required to deliver power to the Raspberry Pi, while the Servo motors will require terminations of +5 VDC and a ground in order to recieve power.
 The camera will draw power from the CSI ribbon cable connection, but will likely require the Raspberry Pi to draw its full rated amperage in order to make the system work.

 To make the terminations, all powered wires will be inter-connected via a screw-terminal distribution block located inside of the PI enclosure B0.
 The main power cable coming in from the Camera Power System will be pulled into the enclosure via the cable gland installed into the side of the cabinet.
 The main power wire (Black) will be terminated onto the first terminal of the distribution block.
 Given that we need to make three wire terminations, with one being the Raspberry Pi's power cable and the other two belonging to the servo motors, we will keep them on seperate terminals in order to avoid disruptions caused by noise.
-To accomplish this, small jumper wires will be included to jump to two more connections.
+To accomplish this, small jumper contacts will be included to jump to two more connections.
 A similar setup will be created for the ground wires.

 The wires for the servo signal connections will be soldered, heat-shrunk, and wrapped to ensure a safe and stable connection.
 Using two traditional Dupont wiring pin-connectors that comes with the Raspberry Pi, this will be connected to the appropriate pins of the Raspberry Pi in order to transmit the PWM signals.